animatedmax/spring-data-geode/src/main/markdown/data.md

 ---
-title:  Spring Data for VMware GemFire 2.7.0 Documentation
+title: Add Spring Data for VMware GemFire to a Project
 ---

 <!--